darrylsosborne/amazon-fsx-workshop/fsx-windows/workshop/0-prerequisites/README.md

 ---

-Click on the link below in the desired AWS region to create the AWS Cloudformation stack that will create an Amazon VPC, AWS Manageed Microsoft AD (enterprise), and two Windows EC2 instances with the Distributed File System role.
+Click on the link below in the desired AWS region to create the AWS CloudFormation stack that will create an Amazon VPC, AWS Manageed Microsoft AD (enterprise), and two Windows EC2 instances running the Distributed File System Namespaces role.

 | AWS Region Code | Region Name |
 | :--- | :---